 In this tutorial, you will learn how to work with the gRPC Golang library for microservice communication by creating a simple note-taking application.
+You will generate a gRPC client that is highly efficient and has a service implementation that handles a diverse range of request and response types.

 APIs and service-to-service communication are what make modern microservice architecture possible.
 REST is generally the preferred implementation pattern, but if you only use REST, you could miss out on the significant performance gains that gRPC can offer. gRPC can provide better speed and efficiency than REST APIs.